France may ban black comedian for anti-Semitic jibes

 Two soldiers were sanctioned by the army in September for making the gesture in uniform in front of a Paris synagogue.

-"It's the Nazi salute in reverse," Roger Cukierman, head of the CRIF umbrella group of Jewish organizations, said after complaining about it to Hollande last week.
+"It's the Nazi salute in reverse," Roger Cukierman, head of the CRIF umbrella group of Jewish organisations, said after complaining about it to Hollande last week.

 "Very clearly, Mr Dieudonne is developing a nearly professional anti-Semitism under the cover of telling jokes."